cnm13ryan/inspect_agents/docs/getting-started/research_example.md

 # Research Example (Inspect‑AI)

 Run the research example using the Inspect‑AI path included in this repo.
-No DeepAgents/LangGraph or extra example‑only packages are required.
+No legacy DeepAgents/LangGraph or extra example‑only packages are required.

 ## Quick Run